-Currently, a cohort of Mentoring Partnerships is part of a national evaluation of this initiative.
+Currently, a cohort of MENTOR affiliates is participating in a national evaluation assessing the impacts of quality improvement work for mentoring programs.
 The evaluation is funded by the William T. Grant Foundation and led by Dr. Thomas Keller of the Center for Interdisciplinary Mentoring Research at Portland State University in collaboration with Drs.
 Reneé Spencer and Carla Herrera.
-It will include an outcome evaluation examining the changes and improvements at mentoring programs achieved through participation in quality mentoring systems.
-It will also include a process evaluation of the mechanics of implementing quality mentoring systems.
+MENTOR affiliates participating in this evaluation include:

 This initiative includes an outcome evaluation examining the changes and improvements mentoring programs achieved through participation in quality mentoring systems.
 It will also include a process evaluation of the mechanics of implementing quality mentoring systems.
 While results from the evaluation are not complete (results are expected in 2018), early results are promising and reinforcing.